greenbud12/calculator/README.md

 The program window will appear with the calculator UI.
 You can use your mouse to click the buttons or use your keyboard to enter digits and arithmetic operators.

 ## Alternate Install and Usage
-To run the alternate instal, simply run the run.py script in your Python environment please note this may not work if you do not have PATHS set for pip:
+To run the alternate install, run the run.py script in your Python environment.
+Please note this may not work if you do not have PATHS set for pip:

 python run.py